 In 2020, I was part of a workgroup slated to leave our current employer and join a university in a different state.
 While relocation was not required, I offered to do it if a university job could be secured for my husband, and it subsequently was.
 Roughly half of my workgroup had transitioned into their university positions and I was in the process of joining the university as well.

 In the interim, there was a meeting during which our (white) leader – John Lyons – told my Black coworker that she looked like a “gangster”.
 I presumed this was because she was wearing box braids and a wool cap.
 There was a mixture of silence and stifled chuckling and then the meeting proceeded as usual.
 I followed up with an email to tell him that what he said was racially-insensitive and it made me uncomfortable, to which he responded with an apology.
-Two weeks later, however, I was told that my position with the university was no longer “my” position.
+Two weeks later, I was told that my position with the university was no longer “my” position.
 I needed to participate in a competitive interview process and relocate if offered the job.
-Oh and by the way?
-The funding for my husband’s prospective job with the university was no longer available.
+Also, the funding for my husband’s prospective job with the university was no longer available.
 I indicated that I would not participate in an interview or relocate, as it was not a requirement for anyone else.
 I reached out with questions to John and my direct supervisor – Stephen Shimshock – but was met with radio silence.
-Instead, what I got was notice that I had been fired and the university would not offer me employment.
+Instead, what I got was notice that I had been fired from my current employer and the university would no longer offer me employment.

 I chose to hire a lawyer and pursue a claim for discrimination and retaliation.